edwinvrgs/wished-cities-app/README.md

 ### Try it!
 In your local:
-- Clone the project
+- Clone the project.
+- `npm install`.
+Install dependencies.
-- `npm start`
+- `npm start`...
+If you want to test: `npm test`
 - Play around!
-- If you want to test: `npm test`